Closed

 Eligible expenses

-- Community consultation and engagement work
+- Public consultation and community engagement work

 - Mural production work